 The class has been offered since fall 2014.
 Anetra Grice, the STEP Program Director, facilitates the course.

 Students who have 14 credits or below are not charged tuition for the course due to the WMU flat rate tuition.

 For more information about the Women in Leadership in CEAS course contact:

 The Society of Women Engineers (SWE) provides a great opportunity to build ties with numerous people in the both the same major and all different engineering and applied sciences majors.
 As a society, SWE focuses on many skills including: teamwork, networking, resume building, and the skills needed to interact with different age groups.
 They host many different outreach activities annually and hope to develop many more.
 Also, one of the most intriguing benefits of SWE is the wide range of scholarships available to student SWE members from the national chapter.

 How to join the society

 The Society of Women Engineers (SWE) is not only available to join locally, but you can join nationally as well.
 If you are interested in joining the national chapter of SWE, the cost is $20 per year to join.
 If you are interested in attending the national and regional conferences, there is a large discount for those who are national SWE members.

 If you are interested in a free membership with SWE locally, just come to a meeting.
 If you are unable to attend the next meeting and would still like to join, feel free to email firstname.lastname@example.org with your interest in joining.
 This will ensure that you will receive the meeting minutes and other SWE information.
-Meetings are held the second and fourth Thursday of every month at 7 p.m. in the Floyd Hall room C-136.
+Meetings dates and times will be announced at the beginning of the fall semester.

 National and Regional Conference